COVID-19 cases rising in Georgia, Kemp urges vigilance for Thanksgiving

 Kemp has long sought to weigh health risks with potential economic damages when imposing mandatory COVID-19 rules since March, most contentiously by declining to order a statewide mask mandate as other states as well as cities within Georgia chose to do so.

-State officials also gave a first glimpse Tuesday into preparations for rolling out COVID-19 vaccine doses.
-The U.S. Food and Drug Administration is likely to give the green light next month for distributing a handful of vaccines that have passed clinical trials with flying colors.
+State officials also gave a first glimpse into preparations for rolling out COVID-19 vaccine doses once the U.S. Food and Drug Administration gives the green light likely next month for distributing a handful of vaccines that have passed clinical trials with flying colors.

 Insurance Commissioner John King, who is heading up Georgia’s vaccine plans, said officials are currently “fine-tuning” how best to locate the state’s most vulnerable elderly and chronically ill community members to prioritize them for distribution, due to a limited number of doses initially set to arrive.

-Many public-health experts anticipate vaccines will not be available widespread to the general public until at least summer 2021.
-King urged Georgians not to lean on any vaccine’s near-readiness as an excuse to ignore distancing, hand-washing and wearing masks.
+With many public-health experts anticipating vaccines will not be available widespread to the general public until at least summer 2021, King heeded Georgians not to lean on any vaccine’s near-readiness as an excuse to ignore distancing, hand-washing and wearing masks.